 A Reverse Mortgage is Not a Traditional Home Mortgage

 When you need extra money, a mortgage of any type might seem like the perfect solution.
 However, not all mortgages are the same.
 A traditional mortgage requires you to adhere to strict guidelines regarding making payments at established times.
-That means you acquire an additional ongoing bill you need to pay.
+That means you acquire an additional ongoing bill you need to pay, to learn more about this subject, ask for a consultation to one of the top 10 mortgage brokers in Auckland.

 A reverse mortgage is not like a traditional home loan because it does not require you to adhere to such a schedule of payments.
 Nor do you have to pay any part of what you borrow in the short-term.
 Instead, for as long as your main residence is the home on which the mortgage is taken out, the length of the loan is extended.
 Therefore, you have more freedom to spend money without owing it back quickly.
 You also have some degree of control over how long the loan stays active.